sebasfalcone/better-work-notes/Notes_about_C++.md

 ```

 ##### Force Const Initialization - *constexpr*
-Its not always clear if a variable is being initialized at compile time or at runtime.
-To make sure variables are initialized at compile time is by declaring them `constexpr`.
+It's not always clear if a variable is being initialized at compile time or at runtime.
+To make sure variables are initialized at compile time by declaring them `constexpr`.

 ```C++
 struct Point
 {